parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 }
 ```

-For now, we're just seting up your node.js environment with some meta information (for documentation; you could very well omit the description and author but it's good habit to document things).
-Every time we install a plugin, we'll add it to this file.
+For now, we're just seting up your node.js environment with some meta information.
+But this file does a lot more.
+Every time we install a plugin, we'll need to add it to this file.
 This can be automated; let's install a plugin to see it in action.

 We'll start by installing metalsmith itself.
 On your root folder, type: